Disaster Recovery Planning

 During a simulation exercise, we assume fault or disaster scenarios to test the system and response procedures.

-The key items to check during a disaster recovery drill are as follows.
+The key items to check in a disaster recovery drill are as follows.

-- Whether data in the disaster recovery system has been successfully recovered
+- Whether the disaster recovery system restores data correctly

 - Command and coordination system of the recovery team